DesmondKoh/IDAssignment2/README.md

 ### 4. Movie Details
 Details of the movie clicked will be shown using a modal.
-* Watch Trailer (User can watch trailer (if available) by click the "Watch Trailer" button at the bottom of the modal.)
+* Further infomation on the movie will be shown when user clicks the "More Info" button.

 # **Credits**